SummaryRead the full fact sheet

 Most of the problems that cause miscarriage happen by chance and are not likely to happen again.
 One miscarriage does not significantly increase the risk of the same thing happening with your next pregnancy, as long as no specific cause has been found.
 Testing is not usually offered to women who have miscarried once or twice because it is very unlikely that anything would be found.

-However, women who have had three consecutive miscarriages are at risk of miscarrying again.
-If you fall into this category, you can attend the Recurrent Miscarriage Clinic at The Royal Women’s Hospital for further investigations, counselling and management of future pregnancies.
+However, women who have had 3 consecutive miscarriages are at risk of miscarrying again.
+If you fall into this category, you can attend the at The Royal Women’s Hospital for further investigations, counselling and management of future pregnancies.

 Trying for another pregnancy after miscarriage

 There is no right time to try for another pregnancy.
 Some people decide they need time to adjust to their loss, while others want to try again right away.
 It is usually suggested you wait until after your next period before trying again.
 As it is possible to become pregnant again straight away, it is important to use contraception until you are ready to try again.

 If you have an Rh negative blood group, you will require an injection of anti-D immunoglobulin following a miscarriage.
 This will prevent problems with the Rh factor in future pregnancies.
 Your doctor will discuss this with you further.